dddrrreee/cs140e-25win/labs/10-interleave-checker/README.md

 ```

 This might be a good idea to just get things working.
 However, all
 extensions need a more general approach of multiple threads.
-So
+So you
-you should run `B()` as a second thread either instead of or in
+should run `B()` as a second thread after the above works (or just skip
-addition to.
+to using second thread immediately).

-You can do so by:
+You can run B() as a seperate thread by:
  1. Adapt the the `run_A` code to create a second thread.
 Note: b/c
     of armv6 restrictions make sure you are allocating the stack to be
     8-byte aligned.
 You'll need to change the code so on exit it does